crinaldi44/Hourly/README.md

 venv/Scripts/activate (Windows Powershell/GitBash)

 And pip3 install each of the required dependencies.

+## Structure of the Cloud
+The cloud is based on Python's Flask library.
+The application leverages a domain-driven design for separation of concerns.
+Each domain follows a routes/tests/utils pattern with the model for that particular route being at the base level directory.
+The routes.py file within the routes folder serves to route and manipulate the data, with several helper functions being contained within the model files.
+Additionally, unit tests are provided in the tests folder and should be updated each time a new route has been added.
+You may run a script to validate all tests at once.
+Unit tests should be batch-run by this method before each deployment.

+## Security
+You may protect routes that require a token with the @token_required wrapper, and the service will ensure that a token is passed and validated.
+The token will expire after the default expiration time OR when the service has been restarted, as tokens are measured against their issued at time and compared with the system start time.

 ## Running the application
 The application hosts all build/start scripts from the client side.
 Simply run the following commands: